almejo/vsim/README.md

 Dillinger is digital circuits simulator.

 Vsim is a rewrite from scratch of my University Thesis JCSim.
-You can try JCSim from my [bitbucket repository](https://bitbucket.org/almejo/jcsim).
+You can try JCSim from my [repository](https://bitbucket.org/almejo/jcsim).

 VSim is in very early stage of development and it lacks a lot of features that JCSim already has.
 Simulation of gates and pins is working but it lacks a proper interface.